OwenCalvin/strapi/README.md

 <br>

+## Eplorer
+1) Fist of all Run Strapi in development mode.
+2) Create a page name "Templates" (with uppercase) and then you can manage your content.
+(automatic in the next vesion)

 ## Quick start

 We've been working on a major update to Strapi for several months now, rewriting the core framework and the administration panel.
 Performances has been increased, Developer eXperience has been improved and a brand new plugins